 The skill of being able to explore both sides of an argument.

 These two traits are excellent predictors of a person’s success.

-If you have talent, but not personal mastery, the risk is that your energy is wasted and your projects stagnate.
+If you have talent, but not personal mastery, your energy is wasted and your projects stagnate.

-If you have subject knowledge but not mental models, you risk building products that no one wanted, and solve problems that didn’t really exist.
+If you have subject knowledge but not mental models, you risk building products that no one wants, and solve problems that don’t really exist.

 If you have both of these qualities, we can teach you how to do the job.